AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62355-improves-configurable-product-edit-performance-in-adobe-commerce.md

 <u>Steps to reproduce</u>:

-1. Create 9 new attributes in the default attribute set (global scope and be filterable).
+1. Create 9 new attributes in the default attribute set, each is [!UICONTROL Filterable] and has [!UICONTROL Scope]: [!UICONTROL Global].
     * Attribute 1: 50 options
     * Attribute 2: 20 options
     * Attribute 3: 10 options